ResearchComputing/Documentation/docs/programming/dask.md

 We can basically think of the Dask scheduler as our task orchestrator.
 To perform work, a scheduler must be assigned resources in the form of a Dask cluster.
 The Dask cluster has three main components for processing computations in parallel.
 These are the client, the scheduler and the workers.

-* When we code, we communicate directly with the client, which is responsible for submitting tasks to be executed to the scheduler.
-It allows you to:
+* The *client* is responsible for submitting tasks to be executed to the *scheduler*.
+It also enables you to monitor job progress and access the dashboard.
-    - Submit work
-    - Monitor progress
-    - Access the dashboard

 * After receiving the tasks from the client, the scheduler determines how tasks will be distributed among the workers and coordinates them to process tasks in parallel.
 It:
     - Receives tasks from your Python code